 Through our strong commitment and robust controls, we ensure that all staff understand, have access to and can easily interpret the data protection laws requirements and its principles and that they have ongoing training, support and assessments to ensure and demonstrate their knowledge, competence and adequacy for the role.
-Our Training & Development Policy & Procedures and Induction Policy detail how new and existing employees are trained, assessed and supported and include: -
+The Privacy Engine training facilities are used for ChildVision staff training.